 Can I progress into further study?

-You may progress to a PhD to undertake research in the field of socially engaged art practice.
+You may progress to an MRes or Creative Practice or a PhD to undertake research in the field of art and social practice in its broadest sense.

 Is there more information available online?

 You can use the above QR code to connect directly to the course details.